-Live coverage of the NASA SpaceX launch Wednesday at 4:30 p.m.
+Live coverage of the NASA SpaceX launch attempt Saturday at 3:22 p.m.
 ET will be streamed on foxbusiness.com.

 The mission is the final test for the company’s Crew Dragon spacecraft.
 It’s the first time astronauts will launch into orbit aboard a spacecraft built by a private company.
 And the launch will mark the first time American astronauts pilot an American-made spacecraft launched from U.S. soil since NASA's Space Shuttle program ended in 2011.